How To Tell If Your Betta Fish Is Constipated (Causes and Treatments)

 Don’t be surprised if your betta’s poop turns a little green afterward!

 Betta fish will flare when they are excited, angry, or having a stretch.
 The simple act of gill flaring will flex many of a betta fish’s muscles, and this alone is often an excellent way to help your betta shift a blockage.

 To make your betta flare, you can dip your finger into the betta tank and gently wave it in front of them.
-Adding a small mirror into the tank is also a great way to get your betta to flare as they will see their reflection and assume it to be a threat.
-I was hoping you could read my article Do Betta Fish Like Mirrors for a little more insight into the use of mirrors.
+Adding a small mirror into the tank is also a great way to get your betta to flare, as they will see their reflection and assume it to be a threat.
+Read my article: Do Betta Fish Like Mirrors for a little more insight into the use of mirrors.

 You will know when your betta is flaring because their gills will stick out quite prominently, making them look more significant to a potential threat.

 Betta flaring is quite a common behavior, is an excellent exercise for them, and is generally harmless.
 However, constant flaring may be a sign of an unhappy fish that may become stressed if the cause of the flaring is not removed from the tank.

 Good Quality Betta Food